 This all comes together in a bold statement I found while doing Internet research for this article.
 I found the following phrase on images, posters and funny tee shirts.
 I laughed out loud …

 Fine is not fine!
 The scale goes Great, Good, Okay, Not Okay, I Hate You, Fine!

 So, maybe that is a slight exaggeration, but it makes the point.
 Fine does not always mean fine!
 In customer service, fine means okay at best – average, trite, mundane and unimpressive.
 I think you get the idea.
 If you hear a customer say it is fine, it is time to move into service and relationship recovery mode.

 I compare this to the concept of a “satisfied customer.”
 This is the customer that doesn’t complain, but doesn’t praise you either.
-This is the customer that will seldom, if ever, refer business to you.
+The customer that will seldom, if ever, refer business to you.
 This is the customer that may not come back.

 But, we thought they were happy.
 Why?
 Because they didn’t complain.
 If they had, we could have made things right.
 But, that doesn’t mean the experience was great.
 Maybe things weren’t all that bad.
-Maybe there was nothing at all to complain about.
+There might not have been anything at all to complain about.
 Maybe things weren’t wrong, but they weren’t really right, either.
 Maybe they were just … fine.